July 17, 2025

 2025 CCE – How do we build community?

-As we’ve come together at CCE conferences over the years (this year will be the 15th conference), we’ve learned how students are not isolated individuals; they are interconnected, actively participating in a rich tapestry of communities that include their peers, families, academic institutions, and the broader society.
-As we examine this year’s conference question in greater depth, we can also look at these questions:
+As we’ve come together at CCE conferences over the years, we’ve learned how students are not isolated individuals; they are interconnected, actively participating in a rich tapestry of communities that include their peers, families, academic institutions, and the broader society.
+As we examined this year’s conference question in greater depth, we can also looked at these questions:

 - How can our community better understand and meet the needs of our students?
 Answers to this question can help us build a shared understanding as to why they don’t have what they need.